Plastic: Health effects

+Poor countries

-Many of the controversies associated with plastics actually relate to their additives, as some compounds can be persistent, bioaccumulating and potentially harmful.
-The now banned flame retardants OctaBDE and PentaBDE are an example of this, while the health effects of phthalates are an ongoing area of public concern.
-Additives can also be problematic if waste is burned, especially when burning is uncontrolled or takes place in low- technology incinerators, as is common in many developing countries.
-Incomplete combustion can cause emissions of hazardous substances such as acid gases and ash which can contain persistent organic pollutants (POPs) such as dioxins.
+Additives can also be problematic if waste is burned, especially when burning is uncontrolled or takes place in low-technology incinerators, as is common in many developing countries.
+Incomplete combustion can cause emissions of hazardous substances such as acid gases and ash, which can contain persistent organic pollutants (POPs) such as dioxins.

 A number of additives identified as hazardous to humans and/or the environment are regulated internationally.
-The Stockholm Convention on Persistent Organic Pollutants (POPs) is a global treaty to protect human health and the environment from chemicals that remain intact in the environment for long periods, become widely distributed geographically, accumulate in the fatty tissue of humans and wildlife, and have harmful impacts on human health or on the environment.

-Other additives proven to be harmful such as cadmium, chromium, lead and mercury (regulated under the Minamata Convention on Mercury), which have previously been used in plastic production, are banned in many jurisdictions.
-However they are still routinely found in some plastic packaging including food packaging.
-The use of the additive bisphenol A (BPA) in plastic baby bottles is banned in many parts of the world, but is not restricted in some low-income countries.
+The Stockholm Convention on Persistent Organic Pollutants is a global treaty to protect human health and the environment from chemicals that remain intact in the environment for long periods, become widely distributed geographically, accumulate in the fatty tissue of humans and wildlife, and have harmful impacts on human health or on the environment.
+The use of bisphenol A (BPA) in plastic baby bottles is banned in many parts of the world but is not restricted in some low-income countries.

+Animals
-In 2023, plasticosis, a new disease caused solely by plastics, was discovered in seabirds.

-The birds identified as having the disease have scarred digestive tracts from ingesting plastic waste. ”When birds ingest small pieces of plastic, they found, it inflames the digestive tract.
-Over time, the persistent inflammation causes tissues to become scarred and disfigured, affecting digestion, growth and survival.”
+In 2023, plasticosis, a new disease caused by the ingestion of plastic waste, was discovered in seabirds.
+Birds affected with this disease were found to have scarred and inflamed digestive tracts, which can impair their ability to digest food.
+"When birds ingest small pieces of plastic, they found, it inflames the digestive tract.
+Over time, the persistent inflammation causes tissues to become scarred and disfigured, affecting digestion, growth and survival."